akhilchandps/ProjectFair-Blockchain/README.md

-Here’s the updated version of your **Project Fair Blockchain** documentation with the project video link included:
+Here’s the updated version of your **Project Fair Blockchain** documentation with the additional command included:

 ---